How to Claim a CIS Tax Refund

 A tax rebate (also known as a tax refund) is a sum of money you can claim back from HMRC if you have paid too much tax in the financial year.

-Under the CIS, it is likely that you will be entitled to a tax rebate, as you will have had 20% tax deducted from your salary to go towards your tax and national insurance contributions.
+Under the CIS, you will likely be entitled to a tax rebate, as you will have had 20% tax deducted from your salary to contribute towards your tax and National Insurance Contributions (NICs).

 As a CIS worker, if you’ve paid out of your own pocket for any work-related expenses such as tools and uniforms, you can also claim this amount back.
-You can find a full list of the expenses you can claim back in our guide here.
+You can find out more about this in our guide to expenses.

-For an indication of whether you’re eligible for a rebate, try our online calculator.
+For an indication of whether you’re eligible for a rebate, try our tax rebate calculator.

-For more information about claiming your tax rebate, take a look at our guide here.
+For more information on this, take a look at our guide to claiming your tax rebate.

 Help from Brian Alfred

-The rules surrounding tax rebates for CIS workers isn’t always clear and the best way to determine whether you’re entitled to a rebate is to speak to an accountant.
+The rules surrounding tax rebates for CIS workers aren’t always clear, and the best way to determine whether you’re entitled to a rebate is to speak to an expert.

 The Brian Alfred team are experts in all things tax, so you can always rely on us to provide the best advice possible.
-To find out more about your tax rebate, drop us a line on 0800 464 0357 or fill in our contact form.
+To find out more about your tax rebate, get in touch.